 This is an ideal coffee cake for Christmas morning, full of beautiful red cranberries and drizzled with a snowy glaze.
 Let’s be serious here.
 If you wanted to call this a dessert you absolutely could, but dessert for breakfast is definitely on my radar, so Cranberry Streusel Coffee Cake it is!
 They remind me of these delicious Cranberry Cream Cheese Pastries because they certainly can double as a dessert.

-So I did a quick search and found a recipe called Cranberry Streusel Cake.
-Let me tell you, this cake is so moist and delicious, I can’t wait to see how it tastes cold.
-LOL It’s still warm and we are munching on it :) I did add a drizzle of confectioner’s glaze, that wasn’t called for in the recipe.
-I also only had an 8×8 pan and the recipe calls for a 9×9 pan, so I put the excess into a mini muffin pan.
+This cake is so moist and delicious, I can’t wait to see how it tastes cold.
+It was still warm and we were munching on it.
+I added a drizzle of confectioner’s glaze and instead of a 9×9 pan, I used an 8×8 pan and put the excess batter into a mini muffin pan.
 I also found that my streusel wasn’t as crumbly as I thought it should be, so for the muffins I added some more flour.
-It tastes good both ways :)

 Cranberry Streusel Cake

 9 ounces (2 cups) all-purpose flour; more for the pan

 1/2 teaspoon baking soda